 - Debugging, terminals, and tasks are not currently supported.
 Terminals open on your local file system and don’t have access to the virtual file system of the remote repository.

-- Limited language intelligence - Features like IntelliSense and go-to-definition may be impacted as many languages don't yet understand the virtualized environment of Remote Repositories.
+- Limited language intelligence - Features like IntelliSense and go-to-definition may be impacted as many languages don't yet understand the virtualized environment of GitHub Repositories.

 - Search - Full-text search requires a pre-built index for exact text matching, otherwise it will fallback to GitHub's fuzzy default-branch only native search.